 The Salmon River watershed is located in the Klamath Mountains of far Northwestern California.
 The sub-ranges of the Trinity Alps, Russians, Marble Mountains, and the Salmon Mountains form rugged topography that is deeply incised by the river and its tributaries.
 Nearly all of the watershed is forested.

-Almost 99% of the watershed is federal land and is managed by the Klamath National Forest.
+Almost 99% of the watershed is public land and is managed by the US Forest Service as the Klamath National Forest.
 The national forest itself lies at the heart of a vast region of publicly-owned land--mostly National Forest but also BLM, state, US Fish & Wildlife Service, and National Park Service land--that includes much of Southwest Oregon and Northwest California.
 The larger region, known as the Klamath-Siskiyou Bioregion, shares a distinct and rich assemblage of geological and ecological characteristics.

-By volume, the Salmon River is the second largest tributary of the much larger Klamath River system.
+By volume, the Salmon River is the second largest tributary to the much larger Klamath River system (the Trinity River is the largest tributary).
 There are no dams, diversions, or significant irrigation withdrawals in the Salmon River watershed.
-There are no dams between the Salmon River and the ocean, making it completely accessible to anadromous fish.
+Additionally, there are no dams or barriers between the Salmon River and the Pacific Ocean, making the river completely accessible to anadromous fish.

 The watershed occupies 1,945 km² (751 mi²) in the southwestern corner of Siskiyou County.
 The watershed’s southern divide adjoins Trinity County and Humboldt County.
 The river has a 29 kilometer (18 mile) long mainstem and two longer forks, the North Fork and the South Fork.
 The confluence of the two forks is in Forks of Salmon, California.
-Wooley Creek is the largest direct tributary to the mainstem.
+Wooley Creek is the largest direct tributary to the mainstem and, by flow volume, is often just slightly smaller than the North Fork.
 Elevations in the watershed range from 139 meters (456 feet) at its mouth to 2,609 meters (8,560 feet) at Caribou Mountain in the Trinity Alps.

 The Salmon River experiences a Mediterranean climate.
 Summers are hot, sunny, and very dry as a seasonally-permanent high pressure system dominates the weather.
 Thunderstorms are infrequent and typically do not produce much, if any, precipitation.
 Winters are cool, cloudy, and wet as progressive synoptic-scale weather systems alternately bring storm systems from the southwest and cold air from the north.
 The area receives nearly all of its annual precipitation between November and May.

 Microclimates vary substantially throughout the watershed due to elevation, aspect, wind protection, proximity to rivers and lakes, and solar exposure.
-The wettest area in the watershed is on the triple divide between Wooley Creek, the Little North Fork, and upper North Fork in the southern Marble Mountains.
-Despite this, the South Fork typically has the greater flow of the two forks due to its larger drainage.
+The wettest area in the watershed is on the Crapo Mountain triple divide between Wooley Creek, the Little North Fork, and upper North Fork in the southern Marble Mountains.
+However, the South Fork Salmon River typically has the greater flow of the two forks due to its larger drainage and higher elevations.

 The Salmon River watershed has a complex geologic history.
 The rocks forming the Klamath Mountains began as sea floor sediments off the West coast of North America about 380 million years ago.
 Then between 170 and 120 million years ago, these compacted sediments and some attached oceanic crust were uplifted by tectonic forces during a major mountain-building event.
 The Sierra Nevada range was formed during this same time period and bears close geologic relationships to the Klamath Mountains.